telerik/xamarin-forms-docs/styling-and-appearance/telerik-font-icons.md

 * Available Telerik Icons

-## Include the required Telerik Font Icons file
+## Include the required Telerik Font file

 The Telerik Font Icons are located in the telerikfontexamples.ttl file.
 There are two options you could use to get the **.ttl** file.